skilchen/getdatacoursera/CodeBook.md

 ----

-Unfortunately i do not really understand these measurements and how they were derived from the original sensor signals available in the dataset (but ignored for this project).
+Unfortunately i do not really understand these measurements and how they were derived from the original sensor signals available (but ignored) in the dataset.

 ----